nathanmarinas2/nathanmarinas2/README.md

 ### 🚲 [BiciCoruña Fleet Optimization](https://github.com/nathanmarinas2/bicicoruna-fleet-optimization)

-**Real-time data engineering · Machine learning · Urban mobility**
+**Real-time Data Engineering · Machine Learning · Urban Mobility**

-Independent technical analysis of A Coruña's public bike-sharing network, from raw telemetry collection to predictive modeling and operational recommendations.
+Independent technical analysis of A Coruña's public bike-sharing network, from building the historical dataset to predictive modeling and operational recommendations.

-There was no consolidated public historical dataset, so I built one.
+There was no consolidated public historical dataset for the service, so **I built it from scratch**.

-* Built and deployed a Node.js collector polling the GBFS feed of **79 stations every 5 minutes**
+* Built and deployed a Node.js collector polling the GBFS feed of **all 79 stations every 5 minutes**
-* Created the historical time-series dataset used for the analysis
 * Developed a **LightGBM stockout classifier** with a 30-minute prediction horizon
 * Achieved **F1 = 0.78** and **87% accuracy**
-* Tuned the operational stockout threshold to balance precision, recall and useful reaction time
+* Tuned the operational stockout threshold to provide useful reaction time before complete unavailability
-* Segmented stations into **4 behavioral archetypes** using K-Means and elbow-method validation
+* Segmented stations into **4 behavioral archetypes** using K-Means
 * Quantified spatial and temporal service failures across the network
-* Tested transfer learning from Barcelona's Bicing dataset and discarded it when it failed to improve the local model
+* Tested transfer learning from approximately **500k Barcelona Bicing records**; it produced no meaningful improvement over the local model, so I discarded the additional complexity and documented the negative result
-* Converted model outputs into concrete fleet-rebalancing and capacity recommendations
+* Converted the analysis into concrete fleet-rebalancing and capacity recommendations

-The project was covered by **El Español / Quincemil** in February 2026.

-What I value most about this project is not the final model.
-It is the complete chain:
+The project demonstrates the complete chain:

 **data collection → feature engineering → experimentation → evaluation → operational decision**

 `Python` · `LightGBM` · `Pandas` · `Node.js` · `Streamlit` · `Leaflet` · `Railway`

 **→ [Repository](https://github.com/nathanmarinas2/bicicoruna-fleet-optimization)**

 ---